 When I was five, I was in the Red Group because I was best at reading.
 I had to sit at the front of the class because I was also best at talking.
 And questioning.
 Everything.
 All the time.

 I have a boundless curiosity for words and people, stories and ideas.

-At university I studied psychology, philosophy, poetry, feminism, theology and politics, consequently I am a fabulous dinner party guest; (I also learnt not to ever let anyone cut your hair in exchange for a Def Leppard CD).
-My post-graduate years were spent immersed in strategic business management.
+At university I studied psychology, philosophy, poetry, feminism, theology and politics; consequently I’m a fabulous dinner party guest.
+I also learnt not to ever let anyone cut your hair in exchange for a Def Leppard CD.

 Grief-struck and sad, I raged against the universe for all the ways I had been wronged.
 During the day, I was leading big complex projects; at night I resorted to my lifelong default of food and wine to numb out my too-hard-to-feel feelings.
 I spent a lot of time in my little London flat, thinking.